 The downstream receiving water, the Puyallup River, is flow control exempt provided conditions of TDA Exemptions listed in I-3.4.7 MR7: Flow Control are met.
-In short, this project will construct a storm main extension, connecting the project to the downstream storm line, a direct discharge to the Puyallup River in lieu of onsite flow control facilities.

 2.8 MINIMUM REQUIREMENT #8 - WETLANDS PROTECTION

 There are no known wetlands on or adjacent to the project.